Skip to main content

 • Filing this form does not guarantee approval of the underlying case

-• Some applicants assume that filing Form I-765 automatically grants them the right to work; however, it is only a request for an Employment Authorization Document (EAD), which must be approved before work can legally commence.
+• Some applicants assume that filing Form I-765 automatically grants work authorization; however, it is merely a request for an Employment Authorization Document and does not guarantee approval.

 Why it matters